recvfrom/clamav-faq/faq/faq-misc.md

 ### I'm using ClamAV in a production environment and a brand new virus is not being recognized by ClamAV.
 How long do I have to wait before ClamAV can start filtering the virus?

 No time at all!
-Find a signature for that virus and modify your  virus database accordingly (see signatures.pdf in the _doc/_ dir).
-Remember to "submit":submit the sample to the virusdb team.
+Find a signature for that virus and modify your virus database accordingly (see `signatures.pdf` in the _doc/_ dir).
+Remember to [submit] the sample to the virusdb team.

 ### Why is ClamAV calling the XXX virus with another name?